It’s easier than you would imagine.

 Main Diamond Claws/Prongs Size

 You really don’t want your main diamond to go missing in action one day.
-To insure these safeguards have the best chance of surviving an unfortunate big bang we've safe minimum diameter specifications.
+To ensure these safeguards have the best chance of surviving an unfortunate big bang we've safe minimum diameter specifications.

 Fine Aesthetic Filigree (petite curls and swirls)